Getting Started with Amazon ECR

 When you execute this docker login command, the command string can be visible by other users on your system in a process list (ps -e) display.
 Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way and use them to gain push and pull access to your repositories.
 If you are not on a secure system, you should consider this risk and log in interactively by omitting the

 -poption, and then entering the password when prompted.

-(Optional) If you have a Dockerfile for the image you want to push, build the image and tag it for your new repository by pasting the docker build command from the console into a terminal window (make sure you are in the same directory as your Dockerfile).
+(Optional) If you have a Dockerfile for the image to push, build the image and tag it for your new repository by pasting the docker build command from the console into a terminal window.
+Make sure you are in the same directory as your Dockerfile.

-with the image ID or image name of your local image that you want to push.
+with the image ID or image name of your local image to push.

 Push the newly tagged image to your ECR repository by pasting the docker push command into a terminal window.